 In fact, some of my most longstanding favorite songs, upon hearing them for the first time, I thought were only okay—nothing special.
 Some, I couldn’t stand.
 But slowly, they grew on me.
-As I learned the lyrics and memorized the melody, soon my own voice fell effortlessly into the cadence laid by a far more talented vocalist every time the song came on.
+As I learned the lyrics and memorized the melody, soon I couldn't help but sing along every time the song came on.
 Before I knew it, not only could I tolerate the new tune, I loved it.

 That being said, my not-so-typical answer to the question, “What kind of music do you like?” is not an artist, band, or even genre, but something far more simple.
 What kind of music do I like?
 I like music I know.

 I like music I know, because I like being able to sing along, and I like getting lost in lyrics and intonations that are familiar.
-I like belting out the high notes in my head voice when no one else is in the car (case in point: see my Instagram Stories), and allowing myself to embody the emotion expressed.
+I like belting out the high notes in my head voice when no one else is in the car, and allowing myself to embody the emotion expressed.
 Play me the most masterfully crafted song in the world, and I won’t like it until I know it by heart.
 Play me the worst song in the world and once I know it, I won’t turn it off (except Screamo, I just can’t).

 Quirky as it may be, once I know a song, I can’t help but love it.
 And you know what I’ve found to be true?
 It’s not so different with people.

 A few years back, I knew someone who frequently irritated me—and I’m not easily irritated.
 This person came off stone-faced and unimpressed no matter what you said or did—not a good recipe to mix with someone whose top strength is “Woo,” meaning you thrive on winning people over.
-Even if I got a smile to crack, this person’s eyes remained emotionless, leading me to believe the smile was nothing more than a pity offering.
+Even if I got a smile to crack, this person’s eyes remained emotionless, leading me to believe the smile was nothing more than a pity offering and my presence did nothing but perturb them.
 We were around each other a decent amount, so I was consistent in trying to engage in conversation and build a relationship but still, nothing.
 Worse yet, this person took every opportunity to slide me subtle jabs, leaving me feeling ever deflated and defeated.

 My irritation had less to do with dislike for this individual, and more to do with the nagging feeling they didn’t like me—and I had no idea why.
 It’s like I was placed in a box and given no opportunity to prove its perimeters wrong, so there I stayed.
 It hurt.
 My hurt morphed into irritation and soon, disdain.